NMme/SMOKE/README.md

-# SMOKE: Single-Stage Monocular 3D Object Detection via Keypoint Estimation
+# SMOKE: Single-Stage Monocular 3D Object Detection via Keypoint Estimation -Fork for CPU only mode

 <img align="center" src="figures/animation.gif" width="750">

 [Video](https://www.youtube.com/watch?v=pvM_bASOQmo)

-This repository is the official implementation of our paper [SMOKE: Single-Stage Monocular 3D Object Detection via Keypoint Estimation](https://arxiv.org/pdf/2002.10111.pdf).
+This repository is a fork of the official implementation of the paper [SMOKE: Single-Stage Monocular 3D Object Detection via Keypoint Estimation](https://arxiv.org/pdf/2002.10111.pdf).
+In addition it adds pytorch-cpu-only support for testing purposes and includes required repositories as sub-modules.
-For more details, please see our paper.
+For more details, please see the paper.

+Requires pytorch 1.4.0

 ## Introduction
 SMOKE is a **real-time** monocular 3D object detector for autonomous driving.